open-sdg/open-sdg/docs/quick-start.md

 * Create the pull request
 * Merge the pull request

-## Update the site Jekyll configuration
+## Update the site repository configuration

 1. Go to the site repository.
 1. In the list of files, click on `_config.yml`.
 1. Click the pencil icon on the right (You can find it next to the History button.)
 1. You will see some instructions in the file.
 Update the code as directed.
+1. In particular, adjust the language codes under `languages` in the same way you did with the data repository.
 1. Towards the bottom, select "Create a new branch for this commit and start a pull request."
 1. Beneath this, click "Propose file changes".
 1. Click on the green "Create pull request" button.